MJoergen/nexys4ddr/ep1/README.md

 ## Overall design

-The computer we're building will consist of the following parts:
+The computer we're building will be running on a FPGA board, and inside the FPGA there will be:
+* VGA interface (GPU)
+* Memory (RAM and ROM)
 * 6502 CPU
-* Memory (RAM and ROM)
-* VGA driver
 * Keyboard interface
+We will be designing and building these blocks roughly in the above order.

 ## Prerequisites

 ### FPGA board

 To get started you need an FPGA board.
 There are many possibilities, e.g.
-* [https://reference.digilentinc.com/reference/programmable-logic/nexys-4-ddr/start](Nexys 4 DDR) (from Digilent).
+* [Nexys 4 DDR](https://reference.digilentinc.com/reference/programmable-logic/nexys-4-ddr/start) (from Digilent).
 This is the one I am using.
-* [https://reference.digilentinc.com/reference/programmable-logic/basys-3/start](Basys 3) (from Digilent).
+* [Basys 3](https://reference.digilentinc.com/reference/programmable-logic/basys-3/start) (from Digilent).
 Less expensive.
-* [https://www.nandland.com/goboard/introduction.html](Go board) (from Nandland).
+* [Go board](https://www.nandland.com/goboard/introduction.html]) (from Nandland).
 Even less expensive.

 Make sure that the FPGA board you buy has the following features:
 * VGA connector